 - Daily / Weekly / Monthly - The list of stocks to display on these pages is updated once a day.
 The list of stocks that appear on the Daily / Weekly / Monthly pages will not change until approx. 8pm EST for the Daily page and approx. 9pm EST for the Weekly and Monthly pages.
 Weekly rankings are calculated using weekly prices and Monthly rankings are calculated using monthly prices and the price change over the past week or month is divided by the 20-week or 20-month standard deviation, respectively.

-In order to be considered for inclusion on the Price Surprises page, a stock must have a price between $2 and $10,000, and a 20-Day Average Daily Volume of at least 10,000 shares.
-OTCBB stocks have to be trading above $0.25 and have a (20-Day Average Volume * Last Price) above 10,000.
+In order to be considered for inclusion on the Price Surprises page, a stock must have a price between $2 and $10,000 (OTC stocks and Canadian stocks between $0.25 and $10,000), and a daily Volume of at least 1,000 shares.

 Price movement on the "Price Surprises" page is defined in terms of the number standard deviations the stock has moved in the latest trading session.
 Defining price movement in terms of standard deviations is preferable to using percentage change because using standard deviations puts all the stocks on a level playing field.
 There are categories of stocks that are typically more volatile and have larger percentage price changes than other stocks.
 For example, low-priced small-cap stocks or high-tech stocks are typically much more volatile than lower volatility stocks such as utility stocks.
 If we used percentage change to define price movement, then high-volatility stocks would always dominate the Price Surprises list and we would miss lower-volatility stocks that might have an unusually large movement on a particular day.